vpavlenko/study-music/languages/common_practice.md

-# The language of common practice
+# How do we visualize the language of common practice?

 I.e. the era of the tonal system from 1650 to 1900.